Peterborough: Employment

 According to the 2001 census, the workplace population of 90,656 is divided into 60,118 people who live in Peterborough and 30,358 people who commute in.
 A further 13,161 residents commute out of the city to work.
 Earnings in Peterborough are lower than average.
 Median earnings for full-time workers were £11.93 per hour in 2014, less than the regional median for the East of England of £13.62 and the median hourly rate of £13.15 for Great Britain as a whole.
 As part of the government's M11 corridor, Peterborough is committed to creating 17,500 jobs with the population growing to 200,000 by 2020.

 Future employment will also be created through the plan for the city centre launched by the council in 2003.
 Predictions of the levels and types of employment created were published in 2005.
 These include 1,421 jobs created in retail; 1,067 created in a variety of leisure and cultural developments; 338 in three hotels; and a further 4,847 jobs created in offices and other workspaces.
 Recent relocations of large employers include both Tesco (1,070 employees) and Debenhams (850 employees) distribution centres.
 A further 2,500 jobs were to be created in the £140 million Gateway warehouse and distribution park.
 This was expected to compensate for the 6,000 job losses as a result of the decline in manufacturing, anticipated in a report cited by the cabinet member for economic growth and regeneration in 2006.

 With traditionally low levels of unemployment, Peterborough is a popular destination for workers and has seen significant growth through migration since the postwar period.
 The leader of the council said in August 2006 that he believed that 80% of the 65,000 people who had arrived in East Anglia from the states that joined the European Union in 2004 were living in Peterborough.
 To help cope with this influx, the council put forward plans to construct an average of 1,300 homes each year until 2021.
 Peterborough Trades Council, formed in 1898, is affiliated to the Trades Union Congress.

+Culture

+The former public library on Broadway was funded by Scottish philanthropist Andrew Carnegie and opened in 1906; Carnegie was made first freeman of the city on the day of the opening ceremony.